On $NP \cap coNP$ proof complexity generators

 The paper is organized as follows.
 The relevant search problem and the hypothesis about its S-T intractability are discussed in Section \ref{2}, the model theoretic assumption is explained in Section \ref{3} and the theorem reducing lengths-of-proofs lower bounds to Hypothesis (ST) is stated and proved in Section \ref{4}.

 We assume that the reader is familiar with basic proof complexity theory.
 We do use quite a lot of notions and facts and it is unfeasible to review it here (the review would be substantially longer than the technical part).
 However, the reader can find all what we use in \cite{prf}.
 We formulate the result and the arguments without referring to proof complexity generators to make it available also to readers not familiar with that theory, although that is the primary motivation for this research.
-The reader interested in that theory can find it in \cite{k4}.
+The reader can find everything that we use in \cite{k4}.

 A convention: letters $p,q,\dots$, possibly with superscripts $p^i, q^i, \dots$ denote {\em tuples} of propositional atoms.